HashSlayer/Crypto-Conductors-Guide/README.md

 Don't want to work for someone else?
 You can make [hundreds of thousands of dollars](https://code4rena.com/leaderboard/) independently using [code4rena](https://code4rena.com/) or [immunefi](https://immunefi.com/) instead 🚀

 **If you can't land a job with any of these firms, reach out to me.
-I may have plenty of work for you.**
+I may have work for you.**

 ## 6. Closing 📚